Skip to content

 Hokuriku Shinkansen Tsuruga Extension Project Vol.2 ~Miyama Tunnel~

 The Miyama Tunnel, located just before the end of the line at Tsuruga Station, is less than 800 meters long.
 It is much shorter than the Shin-Hokuriku Tunnel (approximately 19.8 km) and the Kaga Tunnel (approximately 5.5 km).
 However, this tunnel was one of the tunnels that required particular environmental consideration in the construction of the Hokuriku Shinkansen extension.
-Miyama is one of the water sources for the Nakaikemi Wetland - a wetland registered with Ramsar Convention on Wetlands, and it was necessary to minimize the impact on the groundwater.
+Miyama is one of the water sources for the Nakaikemi Wetland - a wetland designated with Ramsar Convention on Wetlands, and it was necessary to minimize the impact on the groundwater.

 Why is it Regional Decarbonization Now?
 Toward Promotion of the Regional GX